Constraints on the Scale Parameter of Regular Black Hole in Asymptotically Safe Gravity from Extreme Mass Ratio Inspirals: Regular Black Hole Background and Geodesics in Asymptotically Safe Gravity

 At these two turning points, the radial velocity of the orbit is zero, i.e., $\frac{dr}{d\tau}=0$.
 Combining equations (\ref{9}) and (\ref{13}), the expressions for energy and angular momentum can be derived as

 Here, the scale parameter $\xi$ has undergone a dimensionless transformation, i.e., $\xi\rightarrow M^2\xi$.
+It should be particularly noted that in the subsequent theoretical derivations and numerical calculations in this work, all scale parameters $\xi$ involved refer to dimensionless parameters unless otherwise explicitly specified.
 Obviously, when the scale parameter $\xi$ vanishes, expressions (\ref{14}) and (\ref{15}) revert to the results for a Schwarzschild black hole \cite{Hopper:2015icj,Cutler:1994pb}.
-It is worth noting that this study aims to explore the dominant effects of the scale parameter $\xi$ on gravitational wave signals, so we only calculate to the leading order term of the scale parameter $\xi$.

 Since the motion of the stellar-mass CO under consideration is restricted to the equatorial plane, there exist only two fundamental frequencies: the radial frequency $\Omega_r$ and the azimuthal frequency $\Omega_\phi$.
 They are associated with radial and azimuthal motions, respectively, and can be expressed as